Cratesmith/gcap2025-talk/obsidian/Slides/GCAP 2025 Talk.md

 	* shrink to a minimum value if the Attenuation origin (3rd person character) approaches the cluster.
 	* still shrink to zero as the Listener (camera) approaches the cluster
 <br><br>
-* This really cuts down on the number of clusters needed, and doesn't have a negative impact as the player is very unlikely to notice that the distance fade is slightly incorrect if they're this close to a cluster.
+* This prevents clusters getting too small (and therefore using more clusters) in a case where there really isn't a benefit to doing so.
 --

 ## Changes to the previous method